 The measurement of turbidity characterises the physical water quality or the amount of material suspended within the water body.
 Once again, a probe technology may be used to provide direct in-situ measurement and a fast speed of response.
 The measurement is particularly useful for industrial applications where the ingress of a pollutant affects the optical appearance eg diary, landfill, mineral excavation, milling, paint manufacture etc.

 In some instances UV absorption (254nm) may also be a useful indicator of organic pollution.
 The response to different compounds may vary considerably but the technique can sometimes be used as a good general indicator of water quality.
+Oil in water may be determined using a UV-fluorescence technique.

 Communications and Control